AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 What is the meaning and impact of this change?

-The *meaning* of this change is that Bitcoin now incorporates work done on the Ethereum chain *into Bitcoin's own calculation of the heaviest worked chain*.
+The *meaning* of this change is that Chain B now incorporates work done on Chain E *into Chain B's own calculation of the heaviest worked chain*.

-When a chain does this we say *Bitcoin (or Bitcoin's work) is **reflected** in Ethereum (or in the Ethereum chain)*.
+When a chain does this we say *Chain B (or Chain B's work) is **reflected** in Chain E*.
 This technique is what is meant by the term *PoW reflection*.

-One particular *impact* of this change is that a doublespend attack (e.g. by withholding a privately mined chain that reverts a transaction) must now be performed *not only* against Bitcoin, *but also and simultaneously* against Ethereum.
+One particular *impact* of this change is that a doublespend attack (e.g. by withholding a privately mined chain that reverts a transaction) must now be performed *not only* against Chain B, *but also and simultaneously* against Chain E.

 Why?
-The privately mined blocks to perform the attack *are not known about* by Ethereum.
-Rather, Ethereum knows about the *public* Bitcoin history *against which the attack competes*.
+The privately mined blocks to perform the attack *are not known about* by Chain E. Rather, Chain E knows about the *public* Chain B history *against which the attack competes*.
 Thus, *either*:

-* the private chain-segment must contribute more total work to the Bitcoin blockchain than the public chain-segment does -- *including* the relevant Ethereum chain-segment; *or*
+* the private chain-segment must contribute more total work to the Chain B blockchain than the public chain-segment does -- *including* the relevant Chain E chain-segment; *or*
-* the attacker must *additionally* produce a private Ethereum chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.
+* the attacker must *additionally* produce a private Chain E chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.

 It's worth noting that, at this point, there is no benefit to Chain E's security.
 That's because Chain E isn't 'reading' the reflected work back from Chain B. Thus a doublespend attack against Chain E has the expected, non-reflected profile -- it isn't more difficult to attack Chain E yet.
 However, Chain E can take advantage of the reflection, though.
 The main requirements are: the inclusion of appropriate merkle proofs that show known Chain E blocks according to Chain B, and an update to Chain E's block-weight calculations to account for the reflected work.
 PoW reflection doesn't automatically secure both chains; each chain can proactively and independently take advantage of PoW reflection.

 Naturally, if there were a large difference in target block frequencies (e.g., 10 minutes vs 15 seconds) then there would also be a good deal of latency before a chain gains the security benefit from reflected work.
 For this reason, PoW reflection makes the most sense when used with high frequency chains, or chains of similar frequencies.
 One downside of this is that shortening the block production frequency requires the inclusion of more block headers.
 In the scheme of things, this can be somewhat significant but is not a deal-breaker.

 Practical methods of comparing (and converting the weight of) different Proofs of Work are discussed in \autoref{sec:comparing-diff-pows}.

+\todo{What if you mine a longer B-chain and then publish it to Chain E?
+Well you have to do that later, and you need to publish the blocks, too.
+If Chain E just checks the work on that local chain, then it looks like the attacker's chain is longer.
+But the chain, as calculated by full nodes is, not worth as much as the original chain, so they will keep mining on the orig chain.
+However, if the attacker has $q>p$ then they'll always outperform the honest chain and the reflections will eventually favour the attackers chain. so the reflecting chains (Chain E) need to incorporate calculations of the *total* block weight of Chain B. That means they need to be half-nodes for Chain B so that they can track Chain B's known reflections.}

 #### Step 5.
 Mutual Reflection